leofavre/canivete/docs/index.md

 the object in an array in which a specific property, passed as parameter, has the closest value to the average.

+If two or more results are found, the first one is returned.

 Note that this function expects the reduced array to be formed by objects with the same set of properties.